lady-bluecopper/NuDHy/ReadMe.md

 This package includes NuDHy, a suite of Markov-Chain Monte-Carlo algorithms for sampling directed hypergraphs from two novel null models, based on a carefully defined set of states and efficient operations to move between them.
 The first null model preserves the left and right in- and out-degree sequences of the bipartite graph corresponding to the directed hypergraph.
 The corresponding sampler, NuDHy-Degs, is based on Parity Swap Operations (PSOs), which preserve the degree sequences.
-The second null model preserves the Bipartite joint In-Out degree Tensor (BIOT) of the bipartite graph corresponding to the directed hypergraph.
-Preserving the BIOT automatically preserves the degree sequences.
+The second null model preserves the bipartite Joint Out-IN degree Tensor (JOINT) of the bipartite graph corresponding to the directed hypergraph.
+Preserving the JOINT automatically preserves the degree sequences.
-The corresponding sampler, NuDHy-BIOT, is based on Restricted Parity Swap Operations (RPSOs), which preserve the BIOT.
+The corresponding sampler, NuDHy-JOINT, is based on Restricted Parity Swap Operations (RPSOs), which preserve the JOINT.
 We also included a naive sampler, called UnpretentiousNullModel, that generates random hypergraphs with the same head-size and tail-size distributions of the observed hypergraph.

 The package includes a Jupyter Notebook (Charts.ipynb) with the complete experimental evaluation of NuDHy.